GenericMappingTools/gmt/doc/rst/source/tutorial/session-3.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 As an alternative, we may use a global procedure to grid our data.
-This approach, implemented in the module :doc:`surface`, represents
+This approach, implemented in the module :doc:`/surface`, represents
 an improvement over standard minimum curvature algorithms by allowing
 users to introduce some tension into the surface.
 Physically, we are trying to force a thin elastic plate to go through